 Les Paradis Perdus – Mixed Media Collage on Wood

-Les Paradis Perdus by Robin Rivers is an original piece of mixed media collage from the Albertine Series.
+Les Paradis Perdus by Robin Rivers is an original piece of mixed media collage on wood from the Albertine Series.
 I created this piece using antique postcards, archival elements, handwritten letters, found photography that has not been digitally altered, handmade papers, and acrylic medium.

 Description